chipsalliance/Caliptra/SECURITY.md

 More details of how vulnerabilities are handled can be found in our [<u>Security Issue Management</u>](#security-issue-management) section.

-## Product Creator Notification
+## Product creator notification

-Product creators who are not already members of the Caliptra project may be eligible to participate in the [<u>Vulnerabilities.caliptra-wg@lists.chipsalliance.org</u>](mailto:Vulnerabilities.caliptra-wg@lists.chipsalliance.org) mail list and receive advanced notification of the vulnerabilities and Reporting mitigations before public disclosure by applying to participate.
+Product creators who are not already members of the Caliptra project may be eligible to participate in the [<u>Vulnerability-Alerts.caliptra-wg@lists.chipsalliance.org</u>](mailto:Vulnerability-Alerts.caliptra-wg@lists.chipsalliance.org) mail list and receive advanced notification of the vulnerabilities and mitigations before public disclosure by applying to participate.
 For information on the notification process, refer to the [<u>Vulnerability Notification</u>](#vulnerability-notification) section of this document.

 Criteria for participation includes: